crake7/TrojanC2/README.md

 ## Modules

-The muscles of your Trojans.💪 <br />
+💪 The muscles of your Trojans.💪 <br />
-To expand functionality and update your trojan remotely, write the necesary code here.
+To expand functionality and update your trojan remotely, write the necesary code in this folder.
 <p>Recommended usage:
 Each module you add should expose a "run(**args)" function that takes a varialbe number of arguments.
 This enables to load each module in the same fashion, but also allows you to customize the configuration